Tbergius/Lego-Sofia/README.md

 ---
 ## Deployment

-- The site was deployed via GitHub pages.
+# The site was deployed via GitHub pages.
+To deploy using GitHub pages:

+- Login or Sign Up to GitHub
+- Open the repository of the project
+- Go to “Settings” on the navigation bar, it is under the repository title
+- Click on “Pages” in the navigation panel on the left side
+- Under “Source”, choose which branch to deploy (Main or Master)
+- Choose which folder to deploy from, usually “/root”
+- Click “Save”, wait for the page to be deployed
+- The URL is displayed above the “Source”

-- The repository can be found here - [https://github.com/Tbergius/Lego-Sofia](https://github.com/Tbergius/Lego-Sofia)
+The deployed site can be found here - [https://tbergius.github.io/Lego-Sofia/index.html](https://tbergius.github.io/Lego-Sofia/index.html)

+# Working in Gitpod

+To load the project in github, please follow these steps:

+- Login or Sign Up to Gitpod
+- Click on New Workspace
+- Enter the repository url created from a template, or your own url if you worked on it before in a different environment.
+This URL will be the Github repository URL
+- Wait for it to load, and select it from the drop-down menu
+- Click on continue
+- Wait until the workspace loads
+- Happy coding!

-- The deployed site can be found here - [https://tbergius.github.io/Lego-Sofia/index.html](https://tbergius.github.io/Lego-Sofia/index.html)
+The repository for this project can be found here - [https://github.com/Tbergius/Lego-Sofia](https://github.com/Tbergius/Lego-Sofia)

 ---
 ## Credits